 First-time submissions are subject to a word limit of 15,000 words.
-Out of fairness to authors who comply with the word limit, the Committee will not review first-time submissions that exceed 15,000 words.
+To be fair to authors who comply with the word limit, the Committee will not review first-time submissions that exceed 15,000 words.
 The word limit includes text and footnotes and does not include the Abstract, Table of Contents, or Statement of Originality.
-This limit will be strictly enforced and the Committee will verify Note length.
 There is no word limit for resubmitted Notes.
+However, a Note that is submitted for the first time to Volume 128 must adhere to the 15,000-word limit, even if the Note was submitted to a previous Volume.

 Please note that there is no minimum Note length.
 Quality is not correlated with quantity, and your Note need not utilize the full 15,000-word allowance.
-In the past, the Committee has accepted Notes that were significantly shorter than 15,000 words, including Notes around 10,000 words in length on the first submission.
+In the past, the Committee has accepted Notes that were significantly shorter than 15,000 words, including Notes around 10,000 words on the first submission.
 We strongly encourage you to avoid making your submission longer than necessary, especially given that Notes often increase in length upon resubmission and acceptance.